reiner/massively/content/ideas/_index.md

 - Detailed data on all the registered motorvehicles since 2012, Canton Zurich

-- Detailled passenger-counts of selected tram stations, City of Zurich
+- Detailed passenger-counts of selected tram stations, City of Zurich

 #### Health